nowatermelon/skyrim/README.md

 *Note: Check the mods' pages for key binding changes and avoid conflicts with the vanilla game, and [Key Code Reference](https://www.nexusmods.com/skyrimspecialedition/articles/7704) may help.
 Besides, not all keys above are functional.
 For instance, the `Dialogue History` key no longer works because I removed this mod for stability.
 But I left it as a reminder.*

+7. Directly modifying the root folder (where `SkyrimSE.exe` is) can get messy.
+RootBuilder keeps things organized without touching the original files.
+Just create an empty mod, add a `Root` folder, and place anything you want to put in the root folder into that `Root` folder instead.
+See [Root Builder](https://www.nexusmods.com/skyrimspecialedition/mods/31720) and [Wabbajack Wiki](https://wiki.wabbajack.org/modlist_author_documentation/Keeping%20the%20Game%20Folder%20clean.html) for more.

 ---

 ## Updating